James Marsden: Breakthrough with comedy films (2004–2011)

-Transition to independent films and supporting work (2012–present)
+Independent films and television roles (2012–present)

 In 2012 and 2013, Marsden appeared in a recurring role in the sixth and seventh seasons of 30 Rock, playing Criss Chros, the boyfriend (and later husband) of the series' main character Liz Lemon.
 He also appeared in several independent films, including Robot & Frank, Small Apartments, Bachelorette, and As Cool as I Am.
 In 2013, he co-starred with Denzel Washington and Mark Wahlberg in the action film 2 Guns, which debuted at number one in its weekend release.
 Soon after, he starred in Lee Daniels' historical drama The Butler as President John F. Kennedy.
 The film, featuring an ensemble, opened at the top spot and received positive reviews.
 Marsden played Jack Lime, a rival reporter to Will Ferrell's Ron Burgundy, in Anchorman 2: The Legend Continues.
 The following year, he reprised his role as Scott Summers for the first time in eight years in X-Men: Days of Future Past in a cameo.
-He would also star in his second Nicholas Sparks film titled The Best of Me, replacing Paul Walker in the lead role.
-Marsden has recently played the character of sentient android Teddy Flood in HBO's 2016 series Westworld.
+He would also star in his second Nicholas Sparks film titled The Best of Me.
+Marsden performed as the sentient android Teddy Flood in three seasons of HBO's Westworld.

 Marsden appeared as Judy Hale's former boyfriend and lawyer Steve Wood in the Netflix dark comedy series Dead to Me.
 He later starred in a separate role in the same series as Ben Wood from the second season onward.
-In 2020, he starred in Paramount's Sonic the Hedgehog film and the CBS All Access television miniseries The Stand.
+In 2020, he starred in Paramount's Sonic the Hedgehog film and the Paramount+ television miniseries The Stand.
 Marsden also starred in the FX miniseries Mrs. America as Phil Crane.
 In 2021, Marsden provided the voice of Hitch Trailblazer in the Netflix animated film My Little Pony: A New Generation.
 Marsden reprised his role of Tom Wachowski in the 2022 sequel Sonic the Hedgehog 2.
 He also reprised the role of Edward in the sequel to Enchanted, titled Disenchanted, which was released on Disney+ in November 2022.

+In 2023, Marsden starred as himself in the hoax reality television series Jury Duty, a role which garnered him a nomination for a Golden Globe and a Primetime Emmy award.
+The series won a 2023 Peabody Award as an Entertainment Honoree.

+In 2024, Marsden was announced to return as Tom Wachowski in Sonic the Hedgehog 3.
+He also starred as Jack LaLanne in Unfrosted, which was released on Netflix in May of that year.

+Marsden will return as Cyclops in the Marvel Cinematic Universe film Avengers: Doomsday (2026).

 Personal life

 Marsden married Mary Elizabeth "Lisa" Linde, daughter of Dennis Linde, on July 22, 2000.
 The couple have two children: a son born in 2001 and a daughter born in 2005.
 They divorced in 2011, with Linde citing irreconcilable differences.

-He also has a son, born in 2012, with his former girlfriend Rose Costa.
+He also has a son, born in 2012, with model Rose Costa.